nirsgv/afx--played/README.md

 ## Tech

-  - This is react app which uses redux for state managemnt and incorporates an array of unique components, which i will try to list below-
+  - This is react app which uses redux for state management.
+  - The app and its API are served through express.js.
+  - Components are function based, some incorporate hooks and all are self-made.
   - Sass is used as a stylesheet preprocessor.
+  - The data sources are a few json files which i assembled.

 You can also: